Jumio/mobile-sdk-ios/docs/integration_guide.md

 Use [`Jumio.SDK.version`][sdkVersion] to check which SDK version is being used.

+### Device & App Integrity
+We strongly suggest to run the SDK only on uncompromised devices and in untampered apps.
+We advise the following checks and settings to further hinder attackers from modifying the SDKs behaviour.

-### Jailbreak Detection
+#### Jailbreak Detection
 For security reasons, applications implementing the SDK should not run on jailbroken devices.
-Use either the below method [`isJailbroken`][isJailbroken] or a self-devised check to prevent usage of SDK scanning functionality on jailbroken devices.
+We strongly advise to add a self-devised check to prevent users from running the SDK on jailbroken devices.
+We provide the below method [`isJailbroken`][isJailbroken] as a fallback mechanism.
 ```
 Jumio.SDK.isJailbroken
 ```

-⚠️&nbsp;&nbsp;**Note:** Please be aware that the JumioSDK jailbreak check uses various mechanisms for detection, but doesn't guarantee to detect 100% of all jailbroken devices.
+⚠️&nbsp;&nbsp;__Note:__ Please be aware that this jailbreak check uses various lightweight mechanisms for detection and doesn't guarantee to detect 100% of all jailbroken devices.

-### Build Settings
+#### Build Settings
 For security reasons, you should set the following build settings:
+Activate the Enhanced Security capability and check "Enable Additional Runtime Platform Restrictions" and "Enable-Read-only Platform Memory" to leverage the platform's advanced hardening features.
 To generate a position independent executable, the build settings "Generate Position-Dependent Executable" and "Generate Position-Dependent Code" should both be set to "No".
 For Objective-C projects, you should enable stack canaries by adding "-fstack-protector-all" to "Other C Flags".
 For Objective-C projects, you should set "Objective-C Automatic Reference Counting" to "Yes".

+#### App Attest
+Use App Attest to check whether an attacker modified the binary of your application before installing it.
+We suggest to sign API token requests with App Attest and to return tokens only to legitimate applications.

+#### Deny Debugger Usage
+We recommend to deny debugging of publicly released apps.
+We published a [Guide](https://medium.com/jumio/the-invisible-shield-implementing-low-level-anti-debugging-in-ios-1a70a905c318), which provides detailed instructions on how to prevent attackers from debugging your app.

 ### NFC Setup